DenisMikhaylov/WS-011-Windows-Server-2019-Administration/Instructions/Labs/LAB_AK_09_Implementing_RDS_in_Windows_Server.md

 ##### Create and configure a Session Collection using Server Manager

-> **NOTE**: RDS in Windows Server supports two types of Session Collections on a single RD Session Host: an RD Session Collection<!-- Should this be "RD Session Host collection?"
-If so, please define RD Session Host first mention as "Remote Desktop Session Host."
-However, if you keep this as RD Session Collection and but change "session collection" to lowercase as previously recommended, we'll need to define first mention of RD as "Microsoft Remote Desktop session collection."
-This is because first mention of Remote Desktop as a standalone term is "Microsoft Remote Desktop." -->, or a RemoteApp Session Collection.
+> **NOTE**: RDS in Windows Server supports two types of Session Collections on a single RD Session Host: an RD Session Collection, or a RemoteApp Session Collection.
 You cannot run both session collection types on the same RD Session Host by default.
 Therefore, when you're doing this exercise, you will first create an RD Session Host collection and verify that it works and then create a RemoteApp Session collection and verify that as well.

 1. On **SEA-RDS1**, in **Server Manager**, on the **Remote Desktop Service Overview** page, select **Collections**.
 2. In the details pane under **COLLECTIONS**, select **TASKS**, and then select **Create Session Collection**.
 You might need to scroll to the right to find this option.
 3. In the **Create Collection Wizard**, on the **Before you begin** page,  select **Next**.
 4. On the **Name the collection** page, in the **Name** field, enter **IT**, and then select **Next**.
-5. On the **Specify RD Session Host servers** page, in the **Server Pool** section, select **SEA-RDS1.Contoso.com**.
+5. On the **Specify RD Session Host servers** page, in the **Server Pool** section, select **```SEA-RDS1.Contoso.com```**.
 Add the computers to the **Selected** section by selecting the Right arrow, and then select **Next**.
 6. On the **Specify user groups** page, select **Remove** to remove **CONTOSO\Domain Users**, and then select **Add**.
 1. In **the Enter the object names to select** field, enter **it**.
 1. Select **Check Names**, and then select **OK**.